For more than 30 years, CalPERS has developed and implemented emerging manager programs and invested with emerging and diverse managers.

 • Majority diverse: A firm that is over 50% owned by women and/or ethnic minority group members, and/or a person of the LGBTQ+ community, or where diverse teams receive more than 50% of the fund’s carried interest.

-Minority group members include United States citizens and permanent residents who are African American, Hispanic American, Native American, Pacific Islander, or other, based EEO-1 US Census classifications.
+Minority group members include United States citizens and permanent residents who are African American, Asian American, Hispanic American, Native American, Pacific Islander, or other, based EEO-1 US Census classifications.

 Persons of the LGBTQ+ community include people who identify as lesbian, gay, bi-sexual, transgender, queer, and more.